kartik3805/AskWeather/README.md

 # AskWeather

-AskWeather is simple and minimalistic weather app build with javascipt
+AskWeather is a simple and minimalistic weather app build with Javascript

 ## Inspiration